Akashg1234/Coding-Solution/README.md

 The left subtree of a node contains only nodes with keys less than the node's key.
 The right subtree of a node contains only nodes with keys greater than the node's key.
 Both the left and right subtrees must also be binary search trees.

+## Symmetric Tree

+Given the root of a binary tree, check whether it is a mirror of itself (i.e., symmetric around its center).